 - Medicare prescription drug coverage (Part D) pays some of the costs of prescription medications.

-- Costs to Consumer: You must pay a yearly deductible for both Medicare Part A and Part B, and make hefty copayments for extended hospital stays.
+- Costs to Consumer: You must pay a yearly deductible for both Medicare Part A and Part B and make hefty copayments for extended hospital stays.
 Under Part B, you must pay the 20% of doctors' bills Medicare does not pay, and sometimes up to 15% more.
 Part B also charges a monthly premium.
 Under Part D, you must pay a monthly premium, a deductible, copayments, and all of your prescription drug costs over a certain yearly amount and up to a ceiling amount, unless you qualify for a low-income subsidy.
 If you sign up for a Medicare Advantage plan (Part C), your copays for doctor visits and other expenses are likely to be greatly reduced.

 - Who is Eligible: Medicaid covers low-income and financially needy people, including those over 65 who are also on Medicare.